20k/crapmud_documentation/README.md

 print("some_string") -> gets printed onto the terminal prior to any return values, works even if the script breaks except for timeouts, will not overwrite errors.
 Works for everyone

+timeout_yield(); -> cooperatively terminates the script if past the execution timeout.
+Print and #D only give output if the script is cooperatively terminated, which includes calling any function whatsoever, including any script, *s_call, db functions, and misc functions.
+The only method by which to get non cooperative termination is to timeout in pure JS code after 6 seconds, instead of the usual 5s timeout cap

 ### Other (non scriptable)

 \#up scriptname -> will upload a script to the server